-Customers experience a brand from the bottom up but creating a brand is a top down process.
+Customers typically experience a brand from the bottom up.
+That's great, but when a brand is created, it's typically a top down process.
 At the top, you have your vision, values, attributes, points of difference and brand promise.
 The personality of your brand will relate to its interaction with your clients.
 Does it have the same values?
 Does it reinforce the lifestyle choices?
 Do those elements align with your vision for the brand?

-As can be seen in these market leading brands, design-led thinking has a direct correlation with their performance.
+As can be seen in these market leading brands, design-led thinking is key to Customer Experience Centered Branding and has a direct correlation with their performance.
 These companies have a core design service employed both internally and externally.